Marcus Schössow

 Marcus Schössow ([ˈmǎrːkɵs ˈɧœ̌sːɔv]; born 28 October 1985) is a Swedish DJ and producer.
-He has also produced under the name Progresia, collaborated with Sebastian Brandt under the name Under Sun, and collaborated with Matthew Felner as gardenstate.
+He has also produced under the name Progresia, collaborated with Sebastian Brandt under the name Under Sun, and lead the group gardenstate.
+In 2022, he joined his friend Thomas Sägstad to form the band anamē.

 Biography

 "Liceu", "Reverie" and "The Universe" (with Arston) are his major successes, reaching respectively the 8th, 11th, and 13th place in the top 100 downloads on Beatport.

 He owns his recently established label Code Red Music.
 Since its inception, four singles were released on the label, including "Generations" by the Dutch duo Magnificence.